 Gattefossé opened a cell biology laboratory, including clean rooms, at its headquarters in 2013.
-Laboratory staff culture skin cells and tissues and carry out research in skin biology aimed at developing cosmetic substantiation tests and innovative investigative models.
+The laboratory technicians and scientists work on skin cells and tissues and carry out research in skin biology aimed at developing cosmetic substantiation tests and innovative investigative models.

 Cell culture models to substantiate cosmetic active ingredients

-Our active ingredients are substantiated through a battery of efficacy tests adapted to molecular screening:
+Our active ingredients are substantiated through a set of efficacy tests adapted to molecular screening:

 - Simple models of monolayer cell culture (fibroblasts, keratinocytes, melanocytes, adipocytes, and sebocytes) are used to investigate the efficacy of active ingredients on cell metabolism (cell proliferation and protein synthesis),